What are some rules for trick-or-treating?

 Scary-Healthy Halloween Treats

 Little ghosts and ghouls love to dress up and trick-or-treat for Halloween, but all the sweets can play tricks on their teeth.
 Sugar and leftover food, combined with bacteria in the mouth, produce a weak acid that can cause cavities.
 While doctors and dentists agree that children should not eat large amounts of sugary treats, candy consumption is almost unavoidable at this time of year.
 Try these “7 Tips To Prevent Halloween Treats from Playing Tricks on Children’s Teeth” to help keep your child’s mouth healthy this Halloween.
-Also, discover MFE’s 10 Scary-Healthy Halloween Treats as alternatives to sugary treats.

 - Monster Smoothie Bowls